 - Blue Safety Lights Ensure Greater Safety When Backing up

 When driving a forklift in reverse, it can be challenging to see what is behind you.
-Blue safety lights will warn pedestrians or other operators when you may have a limited rear view.
+Blue safety lights will warn pedestrians or other operators even when your rear view may be limited.

 2. Blue Safety Lights Ensure Safety When You Are Moving Large Loads